Legality of corporal punishment in England and Wales

-This change to the charging standard reached police officers as the following bulletin (obtained via the FOIA from Humberside Police and operational 2015) transmuting the original CPS assertion in possibility of 'could', through the advisory of 'should' and reaching those operationally responsible for enforcing the law bearing the definitive 'would':
+This change to the charging standard reached police officers as the following bulletin (obtained via a FOIA request from Humberside Police and operational 2015) transmuting the original CPS assertion in possibility of 'could', through the advisory of 'should' and reaching those operationally responsible for enforcing the law bearing the definitive 'would':

-It states that, in respect of adults, an assault which causes injuries such as grazes, scratches, abrasions, minor bruising, swellings, reddening of the skin, superficial cuts, or a 'black eye' would normally be considered common assault.
-But where the assault is against a child, such injuries (other than 'reddening of the skin') would normally be charged as assault occasioning actual bodily harm.

 Precedent of R v Donovan 25 [1934] Cr App R 1 CCA demands that allegations of s.
 47 ABH must be supported by evidence of injury that "must, no doubt, be more than merely transient and trifling".
 The Criminal Justice Act 1988 provides a good reference for 'transient and trifling' as being an injury only chargeable as common assault.
 S. 47 ABH has always been regarded as a serious offence, warranting a prison sentence of up to five years.

 The CPS withdrew the explicit authorisation and clarified its position in 2011.
 This was communicated to the police by letter from the Association of Chief Police Officers on 16 December 2011 with the following words:

-In addressing the likely sentence, prosecutors should consider the Sentencing Council’s Definitive Guideline on Assault and to only charge ABH where the sentence is likely to be 'clearly' more than six months.

-This approach uses statute and common law precedent in defining the chargeability of S47ABH where injury is no doubt more than 'not serious' or 'transient and trifling' common assault and that offence's sentencing availability of six months (and less than 'really serious' grievous bodily harm with its term between two and ten years).
+This approach uses statute and common law precedent in defining the chargeability of s.
+47 ABH where injury is no doubt more than 'not serious' or 'transient and trifling' common assault and that offence's sentencing availability of six months (and less than 'really serious' grievous bodily harm with its term between two and ten years).
 The CPS modified the charging standard as such and clarified the 'mark' that parents are "not allowed to leave" as an injury clearly warranting a prison sentence in excess of six months, after consideration of all circumstances, including in exceptional cases, aggravating factors such as the age of the victim: